SAVING TURTLES

 Conservation Leadership

-Woodland Park Zoo head started and released approximately 40 Western pond turtles in August 2018.
+Woodland Park Zoo head started and released approximately 35 Western pond turtles in August 2023.
 Head starting for release allows turtles to grow large enough to avoid predation by bullfrogs and other invasive species.

 About Western Pond Turtles

-The western pond turtle (Actinemys marmorata) has also been known as the Pacific pond turtle, western mud turtle, Pacific mud turtle, Pacific terrapin, and Pacific freshwater turtle.
-Typically a medium-sized turtle, with color varying geographically and with age, turtles in the northern part of the species range are darker in overall coloration.
+The western pond turtle has also been known as the Pacific pond turtle, western mud turtle, Pacific mud turtle, Pacific terrapin, and Pacific freshwater turtle.
+Typically a medium-sized turtle, with color varying geographically and with age, turtles in the northern part of the range are darker in overall coloration.
 In general, females have smaller heads, less heavily-angled snouts, relatively higher and rounder carapace, and thinner tails.
 Living up to 50 years, female turtles begin reproducing between the ages of 8 to 12 years old, digging shallow nests to lay a clutch of 2 – 13 eggs.

 Non-native bullfrogs are a major threat to these young turtles, devouring the quarter-sized hatchlings.
 To reduce predation by bullfrogs, the project removes bullfrog egg masses from protected sites.
 From 1990 to 2000, 2 to 3-year-old turtles were hardly ever seen in the wild.
-Due to these eradication efforts, we are now beginning to see this age-range of wild born turtles.
+Due to these eradication efforts, we are now beginning to see this age-range of wild-hatched turtles.

 WHAT YOU CAN DO